Updated: Mar 4, 2022

 Thank you for reading this blog, and stay tuned for the next one.
 Please let your friends and colleagues know about the blog via LinkedIn and Twitter, don't forget to include me, so I see it! twitter: @john_craddock and/or www.linkedin.com/in/johnxts

-My next identity masterclasses are in June 2021.
-Full details here why don't you join me for an action-packed week?
+My next identity masterclasses for CET and EST are in March 2022.
+Why don't you join me for an action-packed week?